bhavyachopra99/encryptedmessenger/README.md

 # EncryptedMessenger

-This is an encrypted messenger which works on python using -
+This is an encrypted messenger which works on python using-

-* Thingspeak api for sending and receiving messages through json files
+1) Thingspeak api for sending and receiving messages through json files
-* Tkinter for the gui
+2) Tkinter for the gui
-* Fernet for encryption and decruption
+3) Fernet for encryption and decryption
-* urlib/request to pull and push url
+4) urlib/request to pull and push url

-We use symettric encryption in this
+We have used symmetric encryption in this program.